rrva/flightmemory/README.md

 Requires the app to run in a JVM with flight recorder classes available (jdk.jfr package), for example java8u262 or higher (jdk not jre) or java11

-Example usage in a spring boot application (Kotlin, see below for Java):
+Example usage in a spring boot application (Kotlin, see below for Java).

+Here we do a ten second profiling, so we record and return the recording synchronously.
+For long recordings you might get a HTTP timeout so it might be better to return immediately with a link where the finished recording can be fetched.

 ```kotlin
 import org.springframework.core.io.InputStreamResource